-Will using a mouse repellent such as mothballs, peppermint oil, ammonia or even ultrasonic devices actually get rid of mice inside your home?
+Will using a mouse repellent such as mothballs, dryer sheets, peppermint oil, ammonia or even ultrasonic devices actually get rid of mice inside your home?

 If you're battling a mouse infestation chances are you're willing to try just about anything to get rid of the problem.